Honor Guard

 Request Services

 Requests can be made by contacting the Honor Guard office.
-Download the Funeral Request, Color Guard Request, or Chaplain Request worksheets.
+Download the Funeral Request, Color Guard Request or Chaplain Request worksheets.

 Providing military funeral honors is the #1 priority of the Honor Guard, giving it precedence over all other requests.